 [PSL Women in Tech | Program for diversity and inclusion]

 While only 17% of ICT roles in Colombia are occupied by women, 61% of the country's women are interested in being trained in ICT, according to a study by the Colombian ICT Ministry last year.

 Here at PSL, we participated in the CodeBreakers event in collaboration with international organizations.
-Along with 20 other countries worldwide, we provided 50 high school girls with the tools and space to build their own websites in Medellin, breaking the world record for the greatest number of girls coding in multiple locations.
+Along with 20 other locations worldwide, we provided 50 high school girls with the tools and space to build their own websites in Medellin, breaking the world record for the greatest number of girls coding in multiple locations around the world.

 In our experience, WIT programs in Colombia see the most benefits when companies partner with organizations and communities that are already doing impactful work, with a special emphasis on the country's under-served communities, as it allows them to expand their reach or enhance their programs into populations that may not normally get such opportunities.

 PSL's Women in Tech (WIT) program is driven by a community of professionals committed to creating an inclusive environment that fosters gender parity in tech.
 We want to create a world where women play a larger role in technology, positively impacting the world in profound and tangible ways.

 WIT seeks to provide a space where women and other minority groups are supported, respected, and encouraged to excel within STEM careers.
 This initiative is about bringing everyone together to create innovative solutions to elevate underrepresented groups, regardless of gender or identification.